-Homework: There will be a total of ten homework assignments that will be assigned every week and half or so and will consist of problems assigned from the text.
+Homework: There will be approximately ten homework assignments that will be assigned every week or so.
 Specific problems will be posted on our Canvas site.
-No late homework is allowed.
+Late assignments are allowed, up to five days from the due date, but will be deducted points depending on how late the assignment is submitted.
 You are allowed to form study groups and discuss the homework together, in fact I encourage this, but only after you attempt the homework yourself.
 You should engage with the problems on your own before discussing them with others.

-Exams: The midterm is yet to be determined, but will ideally take place around Week 7, March 8th - March 10th.
+Exams: The midterm is yet to be determined, but will ideally take place around Week 7, Mar 6th - Mar 10th.
 We will likely hold the midterm in the evening, in-class, to allow a generous amount of time.
 The exam itself will not be lengthier.
 The extended time period will be provided to remove the stress surrounding the time constraint.
-The final will be a in-class three hour cumulative exam on May 19th at 2:00 PM (EST).
+The final will be an in-class three hour cumulative exam on May 12th at 9:00 AM (EST).
 If you need to miss either the midterm or final due to a university recognized excuse, with documentation, we will figure out a suitable make-up assignment.